gkarwchan/hugoblogsource/content/posts/2025_10_25_SSR_VS_SPA_AndTheRiseOfSSR.md

 # Extra technical details for consideration:

+### Switch to SPA is easy:
+As we said that the new SSR can by a hybrid approach where we combine both worlds SSR and SPA.
+And in fact most famous SSR frameworks like Next.js and Nuxt.js support an option to generate SPA only production version.
+If you chose a hybrid approach, then you can control what routes are served from client side, or server side from the configuration of routing.

 ### Dockerization and SSR:
 SSR requires hosting and serving from a web server, which means you need either to serve it from the same server that hosts your API services, or you need a separate web server.